Define a complete security policy

 Here is the final content of our technique:

-We now have defined a complete applicative example, which probably looks like what you would do with a real system.
-In the following sections, we will apply it to a machine and check the results.
+We now have defined a security policy, now, we will apply it to a machine and check the results.

-← Manage configuration policies Apply a complete applicative policy →
+← Manage configuration policies Apply a security policy →